-MIRI MRS pipeline
+MIRI MRS calibration

-Note that there are 2 ways that the wavelength solution can be given for MIRI MRS data cubes and extracted spectra.
+There are 2 ways that the wavelength solution can be given for MIRI MRS data cubes and extracted spectra.
 Per-band or per-channel cubes are constructed using a linear wavelength solution, the parameters of which are given using the usual FITS

 CDELT, etc., header keywords.
 FITS headers use a 1-based counting convention while Python uses a 0-based convention, so the wavelength solution using NumPy for a given data cube would be: